This post may contain affiliate links. Please read our privacy policy.

 You can also chop them up and use them to top grilled pizzas.
 Leftovers can be added to pasta to make a vegetarian pasta salad or a quinoa salad for another easy summer side dish later in the week.

-Grilling over direct high heat makes vegetables softer, sweeter, silkier, and there is something about grill marks on a pepper, onion, or slab of zucchini that makes us very, very excited to eat our vegetables.
+Grilling over direct high heat makes vegetables softer, sweeter, and silkier.
+There’s also something about grill marks on a pepper, onion, or slab of cauliflower or zucchini that makes us very, very excited to eat our vegetables.

 And you can also opt for this step-by-step guide to making veggie skewers.